Introduction

 Scale comparison between SQuAD and CoQA datasets

-SQuAD treats each question independently and requires only extractive answers—limitations that CoQA addresses through conversational context and abstractive responses.
+SQuAD treats each question independently and requires only extractive answers.
+CoQA addresses these constraints through conversational context and abstractive responses.

 Question and Answer Analysis